zemanpeter/zemanpeter.github.io/_pages/about.md

 ---

-2023--2024: postdoc at the [Technical University of Denmark](https://www.dtu.dk).
+I am a postdoc at the [Technical University of Denmark](https://www.dtu.dk).
 I am working on a [project](https://www.carlsbergfondet.dk/da/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF21_0682_David-E-Roberson), led by [David Roberson](https://sites.google.com/site/davideroberson/), which relates [quantum information theory](https://en.wikipedia.org/wiki/Quantum_information) and [graph theory](https://en.wikipedia.org/wiki/Graph_theory).

-2022: postdoc at the [University of Neuchâtel](https://www.unine.ch), hosted by [Alexander Kolpakov](https://sashakolpakov.wordpress.com)
+2022: I was a postdoc at the [University of Neuchâtel](https://www.unine.ch), hosted by [Alexander Kolpakov](https://sashakolpakov.wordpress.com).

-2017--2021: PhD student at the [Department of Applied Mathematics](https://www.mff.cuni.cz/en/kam) of the [Faculty of Mathematics and Physics](https://www.mff.cuni.cz/en) at the [Charles University](https://cuni.cz/uken-1.html).
-[My thesis](/assets/pdf/thesis.pdf).
+2017--2021: I was a PhD student at the [Department of Applied Mathematics](https://www.mff.cuni.cz/en/kam) of the [Faculty of Mathematics and Physics](https://www.mff.cuni.cz/en) at the [Charles University](https://cuni.cz/uken-1.html).
+My thesis, titled Groups of Automorphisms of Graphs, can be found [here](/assets/pdf/thesis.pdf).